 Scheduled Audio Conference

-Traditionally, audio conferencing is created through ad-hoc or rendezvous methods; however, scheduling for audio conferences is also available through the integration of Cisco Collaborative Conferencing or a third-party conferencing service.
+Traditionally, audio conferencing is created through instant or permanent methods; however, scheduling for audio conferences is also available through the integration of Cisco Collaborative Conferencing.
 For further information, see Cisco Collaboration Services.

 Security in Audio Conferences